Kong/workshop-kong-api-ai-gateway/content/20-observability/22-external/226-otel_collector_metrics.md

 ```

 The declaration has critical parameters defined:
-* Inside the “service” configuration section, a new “metrics” pipeline have been included:
+* Inside the “service” configuration section, a new “metrics” pipeline have been included.
+It has two exporters:
-  * The Prometheus exporter configured, so we can access the metrics sending requests directly to the collector through port 8889 as described in the exporter section.
+  * The ``prometheus`` exporter configured, so we can access the metrics sending requests directly to the collector through port 8889 as described in the exporter section.
-  * It also includes the ``otlp`` receiver, so it can grab metrics coming from the Backend microservices as well.
+  * It also includes the ``otlphttp/prometheus`` exporter responsible for pushing the metrics to Prometheus using its specific [OTLP endpoint](https://prometheus.io/docs/guides/opentelemetry/).

 #### Kubernetes Service Account for Prometheus Receiver